-Answer: Let's start with a discussion about fresh ricotta cheese.
 Ricotta is originally an Italian cheese with a mild, milky flavor appropriate for both sweet and savory recipes.
-Traditionally, cheesemakers made fresh ricotta by heating whey (the liquid that remains after curds form during the cheesemaking process) until it thickens into soft, fluffy curds.
-Because it is made from whey, a by-prodcut of the cheesemaking process, ricotta is not technically considered a cheese.
-However, most people do think of it as a cheese anyway.
+Traditionally, cheesemakers made fresh ricotta by heating whey until it thickens into soft, fluffy curds.
+Since it is made from whey, a by-product of the cheesemaking process, ricotta is not technically considered a cheese.
+Most people do think of it as a cheese anyway, though.

 Step-by-Step visual instructions for making fresh ricotta at home